osuosl/ganeti_webmgr/docs/source/dev/developers.rst

 Translations should be submitted via patches, a pull request, or by attaching a .po file to an issue.
 We recommend cloning the git repository and using django-admin.py makemessages to find all the available strings for translation.
 If you find strings in the UI that are not available for translation, patches to fix this condition are much appreciated.
 As with all contributions, we recommend creating a new issue on our issue tracker for your work.

-For details on how to write translation strings and how to make use of them, please see `Django's i18n page <https://docs.djangoproject.com/en/1.4/dev/topics/i18n/>`_
+For details on how to write translation strings and how to make use of them, please see `Django's i18n page`_

+.. _`Django's i18n page`: https://docs.djangoproject.com/en/dev/topics/i18n/